 Director Identification Number (DIN) as the name suggests ‘identify’ the directors, whether existing, proposed or new, electronically.
 It is a unique identity number (consisting of 8 digits) that helps in representing the directors on a common platform and maintaining all the information related to them in a database.
-Once allotted, it can be valid for lifetime unless deactivated or cancelled.
+Once allotted, it can be valid for a lifetime unless deactivated or canceled.
 A director can hold one DIN irrespective of the number of companies he is a director in.

 To avoid any frauds and to cross-verify the valid identity of directors, the Government has introduced the DIN.
-The authenticity of such people can be verified so as to their names, addresses, contact details, companies in which the person holds the directorship etc., as this they are required to provide the relevant documents for obtaining the number such as PAN, voter ID, utility bills not older than 2 months.
+The authenticity of such people can be verified so as to their names, addresses, contact details, companies in which the person holds the directorship, etc., as this they are required to provide the relevant documents for obtaining the number such as PAN, voter ID, utility bills not older than 2 months.

 The provisions for DIN are given under Section 153 to 159 of Companies Act, 2013 read with Rules 9 to 11 of the Companies (Appointment and Qualification of Directors) Rules, 2014.